stefanuebe/vaadin-fullcalendar/README.md

 }
 ```

-### Modifiy FC's appearance by using a custom class.
+### Modifiy FC's appearance by using a custom polymer class.
 Create a custom component, that extends FullCalendar or FullCalendarScheduler.
 Override the static template method and reuse the parent's methods to create the basic styles.